mmuoDev/customer-support/README.md

-# customer-support API
+# customer-support service
-A NodeJS customer support API to add and resolve support tickets
+A NodeJS customer support service to add and resolve support tickets

 ## Requirements
 - MongoDB